cuppajoeman/openmath/editor-configuration/readme.txt

 this requires a version of vim that has python built in to support ultisnips, you also need to install vim-plug

 on mac you can use brew install vim

+webstorm: use the openmath.xml file for live templates